Course

 NOTE: prior to each session participants submit questions that will be taken up in that class.

-At the end of the course participants will have at least the skeleton of a publishable review in hand, they will know what is involved in conducting a review, they will know a number of different kinds of systematic review and they will know a great deal more about other scientific disciplines.
+At the end of the course participants will have at least the skeleton of a publishable review in hand or a completely adequate tested protocol.
+They will know what is involved in conducting a review, they will know a number of different kinds of systematic review and they will know what machine learning tools are available and what they may offer and they will benefit from both the lessons they learned from their own experience and from that of their peers.

 Schedule